 Do I really need a post-mold remediation inspection?

+Yes.
 A post-remediation mold inspection helps to let you know whether a mold clearance job has been effective.
-If you have loved ones who are allergic to mold, or if you had traces of toxic mold in your home, such an inspection is necessary to guarantee peace of mind.

 An inspection is also necessary to help you know whether there was cross-contamination.
 This is something that usually occurs in cases where there are inadequate containment systems.
 Therefore, doing such an inspection can help you know where to focus your mold cleaning efforts.